 Open the battery door, take out the batteries.
 It’ll look like this:

-Inside the battery compartment (per that photo), there’s a small metal tab (looks like aluminum to me) held by one screw on the right, just 3/4? north of the right battery.
+Inside the battery compartment (per that photo), there’s a small metal tab (looks like aluminum to me) held by one screw on the right, just 3/4 of an inch north of the right battery.
 That’s how the machine senses if the battery door is open.
 If that metal tab isn’t next to the sensor underneath (when the door is closed), the machine will run but the display will not operate.
 (The black plastic spring loaded plunger in the middle that looks like it has a switch to detect if the door is open has nothing to do with it.
 That is just there to push up the battery door once you unlatch it.
 It has no electronics.)

 Remove the 3 sliver screws on the silver plate that covers the other side of the CF-33 and stick out into the battery compartment.
 Then you can take off the plate that covers the other side (not covered by the battery cover) of the CF-33.
 This is the silver outside plate that surrounds the back camera and says Panasonic and TOUGHBOOK on it.